-USC is committed to the principles of equity, fairness and inclusivity, and actively promotes an environment in which the diversity of its staff, students and wider community members is valued and where people can reach their full potential, regardless of gender.
+USC is committed to the principles of equity, fairness and inclusivity, and actively promotes an environment in which the diversity of its staff, students and wider community members are valued and where people can reach their full potential, regardless of gender.

 SAGE Pilot of Athena SWAN